Victorian majolica: Exposition Universelle (1855)

-The Illustrated London News reported with approval on Minton's two new products shown in Paris:
+The Illustrated London News reported with approval on Minton's two new products shown at the Exposition Universelle in Paris:

 The collection of Palissy and Majolica ware, however, is that which appears to have created the greatest sensation among Parisian connoisseurs.
 The reader will remember that the main difference in these wares is that whereas the Palissy ware is coloured by a transparent glaze, Majolica ware contains the colour (opaque) in the material.
 The care and taste with which these manufactures have been brought by the Messrs.
 Minton to their present state of perfection, have been amply rewarded.
 Within a few days of the opening of the Exhibition all the specimens exhibited had been sold.

 Despite this reminder Minton's Palissy Ware became known as 'majolica ware'; 'Palissy ware' dropped out of use and 'majolica' stuck.
 In the 1870s, the curators of the South Kensington Museum (now the V&A) tried to clear up the confusion by reviving the Italian spelling 'maiolica' with an 'i' instead of a 'j' for Italian tin-glaze.